Diane McLaughlin Ph.D.

 - Ph.D.
 Rural Sociology, The Pennsylvania State University, 1990

 Understanding how the characteristics of the places in which people live influence individuals’ and families' opportunities, behavior, and well-being is the central theme of my research.
-My current research foci include educational, occupational and residential aspirations and attainment of rural youth, and the consequences of economic restructuring and demographic change for family structure, employment opportunities and income inequality in rural and urban areas.
+My current research foci include educational, occupational and residential aspirations and attainment of rural youth, the consequences of Marcellus Shale development for families and communities and the role of economic restructuring and demographic change for family structure, employment opportunities and income inequality in rural and urban areas.

 My outreach and extension efforts support community development efforts.
 Most recently, I have participated in the development of educational materials related to understanding community change.
 I also am interested in integrating outreach with resident teaching to provide opportunities for students to gain experience working with community leaders and organizations in ways that benefit the communities.